Deltares/hydromt/docs/dev/plugin-quickstart.rst

 plugin!
 Well done, and good luck!

-Conventions and tips to developp your own plugin
+Conventions and tips to develop your own plugin
 ================================================
 To take back the schematic overview of the HydroMT package architecture (figure below), HydroMT is organized in the following way: